Matthew Flinders Professor

 College of Humanities, Arts and Social Sciences

 Professor Penelope Edmonds is Matthew Flinders Professor, History, in the College of Humanities, Arts and Social Sciences.
-A former Australian Research Council Future Fellow, Penny's research is distinguished by over two decades of creative and interdisciplinary work in the areas of empire and setter colonialism in the Australian and Pacific region, with a critical theory perspective on colonialism, race, reconciliation, redress, humanitarianism and heritage.
-She was awarded a PhD in History from the School of Historical and Philosophical Studies, University of Melbourne, 2006.
+Penny's research is distinguished by over two decades of creative and interdisciplinary work in the areas of Australian history,19th century British empire and setter colonialism in the Australian and Pacific region, postcolonial histories, heritage and museums.
+She seeks to bring a critical theory perspective to questions of colonialism, race, reconciliation and redress, humanitarianism, slavery and unfreedom in the Australian and Western Pacific region.

-Penny has has significant experience in University governance and research leadership.
+Penny has significant experience in University governance and research leadership.
 She served as Dean of Research in the College of Humanities, Arts and Social Sciences, 2020-2022 (three years) at Flinders University, where she led the strategic development of the college's research centre Assemblage Centre for Creative Arts.
-She has served as a member of the Australian Research Council (ARC) College of Experts Humanities and Creative Arts panel (2013-2015), and the ARC Engagement and Impact panel for Humanities and Creative Arts (2018).
+She served as a member of the Australian Research Council (ARC) College of Experts Humanities and Creative Arts panel (2013-2015), and the ARC Engagement and Impact panel for Humanities and Creative Arts (2018).

-As a member of the Board of Trustees, Tasmanian Museum and Art Gallery, Penny was a member of the working group that wrote and delivered the landmark apology to Tasmanian Indigenous peoples on behalf of the organisation in February 2021.
-Acknowledging 200 years of colonisation and genocide, the apology was the first ever to given by a state museum in Australia.
+She has broad industry and professional experience in the field of history and the arts and cultural heritage sector, and has worked in museums both nationally and internationally, at the Australian Museum, Sydney, Museum Victoria, Melbourne, and as Andrew Mellon Fellow in Heritage, National Gallery of Art, Smithsonian Institution, Washington D.C, 1991–1994.
+As a Trustee of the Board of the Tasmanian Museum and Art Gallery, Penny was a member of the working group that wrote and delivered the landmark apology to Tasmanian Indigenous peoples on behalf of the organisation in February 2021.
+Acknowledging 200 years of colonisation and genocide, the apology was the first ever to given by a state or federal museum in Australia.
 See Apology TMAG

 2018 Inaugural Theory Race and Colonialism Essay (TRACE) Award, Australian and New Zealand Law and History Society, for ‘Emancipation Acts on the Oceanic Frontier?
 Intimacy, Diplomacy, Colonial Invasion and the Legal Traces of Protection in the Bass Strait World, 1832’, Law and History (2017).